What the Bible Says About Restoration

 Sometimes I lose my way.
 I get distracted, chasing the wrong things, and before you know it I’m questioning where God is and why I feel so far from him.

 When we seek God again, he will turn our hearts toward him.
-My joy returns as I ask his forgiveness and submit to his plan instead of my own.
+My joy and peace returns as I ask his forgiveness and submit to his plan instead of my own.

 The Matthew Henry Commentary puts it this way. ““A child of God knows no true nor solid joy but the joy of God’s salvation, joy in God his Savior and in the hope of eternal life.”